southwatervillagepreschool/svhps2020web/src/editable-content/home/homefirst.md

 order: 2
 ---

-> We are currently accepting enquiries for January 2021 intake
+> We are currently accepting applications for April and September 2021.

 Southwater Village Hall Preschool was founded in 1974 and is still the only charity-funded preschool in the village